 Experience and expertise come second to none when choosing a tax attorney.
 Tax law is broad, and as we mentioned earlier, attorneys often choose to focus on specific areas.
 If you’re dealing with an IRS audit, for example, an attorney experienced in audit defense and representation will be more beneficial than one whose expertise is in estate taxation.
 Don’t just take their word for it; ask for references, client testimonials, reviews, or case success rates.

 You can ascertain their experience and expertise from peers in the legal and business community.
-Some places to begin include Yelp, Avvo, the Better Business Bureau, Google Business Profile, Justia, etc. A well-respected attorney will most likely have strong relationships with IRS officials, accountants, and other professionals.
+Some places to begin include Yelp, Avvo, the Better Business Bureau, Google Business Profile, and Justia.
+A well-respected attorney will most likely have strong relationships with IRS officials, accountants, and other professionals.
 These relationships can come in handy when negotiating settlements or resolving tax disputes.

 Start your search on your state’s bar association website.
 Many of these websites offer directories to help you sort by practice area, letting you see if the attorney has proper credentials and focuses on tax law.